 L'Oréal Is Committed To Achieving Living Wages For All

-Building on our commitment to secure a living income for all our employees, we will ensure that by 2030, all of our strategic suppliers’ employees* are also paid a living wage, in line with best practices.
+Building on our commitment to secure a living income for all our employees, we will aim to have 100% of our strategic suppliers sign a living wage pledge with a time-bound action plan by 2030.

 What is a living wage?